marklauter/plumber/README.md

 1. Handle additional configuration scenarios through the  `IConfigurationManager Configuration` property on the builder.
 1. Register services with the `IServiceCollection Servics` property.
 1. Use the `Build` method to create an `IRequestHandler<TRequest, TResponse>` instance.
-1. Configure the request delegate pipeline by calling one of the `Use` methods on the request handler.
+1. Configure the request delegate pipeline by calling the `Use` methods on the request handler.
 1. Call the `Prepare` method on the request handler to compile the pipeline.
 If you don't call `Prepare`, the pipeline will be compiled when the first request is processed.
-1. Call the `InvokeAsync` method on the request handler to process a request.
+1. Call the `InvokeAsync` method on the request handler to forward the request to the pipeline.
-1. Within your middleware delegates, or `IMiddleware` implementations, invoke `Next` to pass the request context to the next middleware in the pipeline.
+1. Within your middleware delegates, or `IMiddleware` implementations, always invoke `Next` to pass the request context to the next delegate in the pipeline.
 1. Always call `context.CancelationToken.ThrowIfCancellationRequested()` to check for cancellation requests before processing the request or invoking `Next`.
+1. To terminate, or "short circuit", the pipeline don't invoke `Next`.
+1. In your terminal delegate, set the response value in the request context.

 ## Samples